 Overview

-Enron North America (“ENA” or the “Company”), a wholly owned subsidiary of Enron Corp. (“Enron”), desires to divest a minimum of 50% of its ownership in the Pastoria Energy Facility, a nominal 750 MW natural gas-fired combined cycle merchant facility located near Bakersfield, California (the “Project”) currently being developed by ENA.
+Enron North America Corp. (“ENA” or the “Company”), a wholly owned subsidiary of Enron Corp. (“Enron”), desires to divest its ownership in the Pastoria Energy Facility, a nominal 750 MW natural gas-fired combined cycle merchant facility located near Bakersfield, California currently being developed by ENA and sell its contractual right to the 250 MW power island which would expand the facility to 1,000 MW (collectively, the “Project”).
+ENA is seeking proposals to acquire the Project (the “Proposed Transaction” or the “Transaction”) from qualified investors (the “Investor” or “Proposed Investor”).
+The Project offers an Investor an attractive opportunity to participate in the growing California energy market.

 The Project

-ENA's interest in the Project is held by Pastoria Energy Facility, L.L.C. (“PEF”), a Delaware limited liability.
-PEF is a wholly-owned subsidiary of ENA.
-The Project will be located on an approximately 30-acre parcel of land that is owned by Tejon and committed by lease option to PEF.
-The site is approximately 30 miles south of downtown Bakersfield, California and about 6.5 miles east of Grapevine, California.
+ENA's interest in the Project is held by Pastoria Energy Facility L.L.C. (“PEF”), a limited liability company organized in Delaware for purposes of development of the Project.
+PEF is a wholly-owned subsidiary of ENA, and ENA is currently the sole and managing member of PEF.
+The Project will be located on an approximately 30-acre parcel of land that is owned by Tejon Ranchcorp and under an option to lease by PEF.
+The site is approximately 30 miles south of Bakersfield, California and about 6.5 miles east of Grapevine, California.

-The Project will include three combustion turbine generators (“CTGs”) operating in combined cycle mode utilizing a two-on-one configuration plus a one-on-one configuration.
-The Project is being developed to be expanded to 1,000.
-Such an expansion, however, must be performed under a separate CEC permit application.
+The Project will include two power islands consisting of three combustion turbine generators (“CTGs”) operating in combined cycle mode utilizing a two-on-one configuration plus a one-on-one configuration (collectively, the “Power Islands”).
+The Project is being developed to be capable of expansion to 1,000 MW.
+Such an expansion, however, must be performed under a separate California Energy Commission (“CEC”) permit application.

 The plant will use Best Available Control Technology (“BACT”) to minimize gas turbine emissions.
 To achieve BACT, PEF proposes to install Catalytica’s XONON™ emission control technology .
-PEF will use DLN combustors and SCRs as alternate emissions control system, if the XONON™ technology is not ready when needed to meet the Project schedule.
+PEF will use dry low NOx (“DLN”) combustors and selective catalytic reduction (“SCR”) as alternate emissions control systems, if the XONON™ technology is not commercially and technically available when needed to meet the Project schedule.

-Project Laterals
+Project Interconnects and Supply Agreements

-The project is convenient located near a power substation and reliable sources of gas and water.
+The Project is conveniently located near an existing power substation and reliable sources of gas and water.

 SCE Interconnection.
-The Project will include a 1.38-mile long, double circuit, 230 kV transmission line interconnection to the existing SCE Pastoria Substation.
+The Project will include a 1.38-mile double circuit, 230 kV transmission line interconnection to Southern California Edison’s (“SCE”) existing Pastoria Substation.

 Gas Supply.
-The Project plans to use natural gas supplied via an 11.65-mile long, 16- to 20-inch diameter interconnection pipeline to the existing 42-inch diameter Kern River/Mojave pipeline.
+The Project plans to use natural gas supplied via an 11.65-mile pipeline interconnected to the existing Kern River/Mojave pipeline.
 PEF will utilize up to an estimated 120 million standard cubic feet per day of pipeline quality natural gas.

 Water Supply.
-PEF will obtain its primary water from the Wheeler Ridge Maricopa Water Storage District (“WRMWSD”) and its back-up supply from Azurix Corporation, an Enron affiliate (“Azurix”) (???).
+PEF will obtain its primary water supply from the Wheeler Ridge Maricopa Water Storage District (“Water District”) and its back-up supply from Azurix Corporation, an Enron affiliate (“Azurix”) (Is AZX still an Enron affiliate?).

 Wastewater.
 PEF will utilize a zero discharge system to treat wastewater streams.